katym23/sait-proj406-capstone/README.md

 #### The Data
 Our data came from the paper "Predicting hospital admission at emergency department triage using machine learning." by Hong WS, Haimovich AD, and Taylor RA.
 All credit goes to this original paper, found [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0201016).
+The dataset is too big to upload directly to github, so please find it on the original paper github [here](https://github.com/yaleemmlc/admissionprediction)

 Variables are split into the response variable (disposition), demographics, triage variables, hospital usage, chief complaints, past medical history, medications, imaging, and historical vitals and labs.
 We broke the data into dimension tables based on these categories.
-See the process [here]()
+See the process [here](https://github.com/katym23/sait-proj460-capstone/blob/main/data_modelling.ipynb)

 ## Technology Used
 - Python for data cleaning, analysis, and modelling (pandas, seaborn, and sklearn were the primary libraries used)